An extended type system with lambda-typed lambda-expressions: Properties

-Well-known confluence proofs for untyped $\lambda$-calculus could be used, \eg~\cite{Bar:93} could be adapted to include the operators of \dcalc.
-Due to the significant number of reduction axioms of~\dcalc, we use an alternative approach using explicit substitutions and an auxiliary relation of {\em reduction with explicit substitution} which has detailed substitution steps on the basis of a definitional environment (this approach was basically already adopted in the Automath project~\cite{deBruijn80}) and which comprises sequences of negation-related reduction-steps into single steps.
+Classical confluence proofs for untyped $\lambda$-calculus could be used, \eg~\cite{Bar:93} or~\cite{Takahashi95} (using parallel reduction) could be adapted to include the operators of \dcalc.
+Due to the significant number of reduction axioms of~\dcalc, we use an alternative approach using explicit substitutions and an auxiliary relation of \emph{reduction with explicit substitution} which has detailed substitution steps on the basis of a definitional environment (this approach was basically already adopted in the Automath project~\cite{deBruijn80}) and which comprises sequences of negation-related reduction-steps into single steps.

 The underlying idea is that reduction with explicit substitution can be shown to be directly confluent which implies its confluence.
-We then show that this implies confluence of reduction $a\rd b$.
-There are several approaches to reduction with explicit substitutions, \eg~\cite{ACCL91} \cite{AK2010}.
+We then show that this implies confluence of $\srd$.
+There are several approaches to reduction with explicit substitutions, \eg~\cite{ACCL91,AK2010}.
 Furthermore, there is a significant amount of more recent work in this context, however, as explicit substitution is not the main focus of this article we do not give an overview here.
+However, we should note that, in general, confluence of calculi with explicit substitutions is proved by using confluence of the underlying calculus without explicit substitutions.
+Here it is the other way around: confluence of reduction with explicit substitution is used to show confluence of $\srd$.

 The approach introduced below introduces a definitional environment as part of the reduction relation to explicitly unfold single substitution instances and then discard substitution expressions when all instances are unfolded.
 This approach, as far as basic lambda calculus operators are concerned, is essentially equivalent to the system $\Lambda_{sub}$ which has been defined using substitution~\cite{Milner2007} or placeholders~\cite{KC2008} to indicate particular occurrences to be substituted.
 Both approaches slightly differ from ours as they duplicate the substituted expression on the right-hand side of the $\beta$-rule thus violating direct confluence.

-We begin by defining expressions with substitution. \begin{defi}[Expressions with substitution] The set $\dexps$ of {\em expressions with substitution} is an extension of the set $\dexp$ of expressions adding a substitution operator.
+We begin by defining expressions with substitution. \begin{defi}[Expressions with substitution] The set $\dexps$ of \emph{expressions with substitution} is an extension of the set $\dexp$ of expressions adding a substitution operator.